-The internal condition of a trigger will be checked each frame.
-So, each frame the PlayerPrefs will be checked for a certain equation of the value with the given key.
+The internal condition of a trigger will check each frame.
+So, each frame the PlayerPrefs will check for a certain equation of the value with the given key.
 E.g. we have the following trigger

-It means, that each frame the trigger with name StartTrigger will check the PlayerPrefs for the integer value with _UserAttempt key.
-If the value will be greater than 5, the trigger will be fired up.
+It means that each frame the trigger with name StartTrigger will check the PlayerPrefs for the integer value with _UserAttempt key.
+If the value is greater than 5, the trigger will be fired up.
 If the trigger has the rule attached, the rule will be checked.
-And if the rule condition will return true as well, the trigger will be fired up.
-Three types of trigger condition values supported - Integer, Bool or String.
-You will be prompted to chose the trigger value condition type before adding the new trigger.
+And if the rule condition returns true as well, the trigger will be fired up.
+Three types of trigger condition values are supported - Integer, Bool or String.
+You will be prompted to choose the trigger value condition type before adding the new trigger.

-The rule is simply the container for a logic condition.
+The rule is simply a container for a logic condition.
 The same as triggers, there are three types of rule condition values supported - Integer, Bool or String.
-You will be prompted to chose the rule value condition type before adding the new rule.
+You will be prompted to choose the rule value condition type before adding the new rule.
 Each rule has to be assigned to certain trigger (will be described in Ads Constructor section).

-The Ads Constructor is the place where all the triggers and rules are going together providing you with the great mechanism for displaying ads in your project.
-You can setup the triggers and rules for Banner Ads, Interstitial Ads, Video Ads and Rewarded Video Ads.
+The Ads Constructor is a place where all the triggers and rules are going together providing you with the great mechanism for displaying ads in your project.
+You can set up the triggers and rules for Banner Ads, Interstitial Ads, Video Ads and Rewarded Video Ads.
 The view of Ads Constructor is provided on the screenshot below

 In general, you will be able to implement all the logic for displaying the appropriate ads in your project by using Ads Constructor ONLY.
 Please, check it out, maybe it will save a lot of time for your development process.